nlitz88/f1tenth_lab8/README.md

 Save this part of the code as 'lane.py' or 'lane.cpp'.

-## V. Object Detection Network Training & Deployment
+## IV.
+Object Detection Network Training & Deployment

 In this part, you will first train an object detection nerual network and deploy it onto the F110 car.